quacksouls/bitburner/doc/guide/reboot1.md

 1. _Have the necessary Hack stat._ Determine whether you have the minimum Hack stat required by the server.
 1. _Open all ports._ Determine whether you have all programs necessary to open all ports on the server.
-In case you have the necessary programs, use them to open all ports on the server.
+You do not have to open all available ports, only the minimum number of ports required to enable you to nuke the server.
+In case you have the necessary programs, use them to open the required number of ports on the server.
 You want access to the TOR router in order to purchase port opener programs via the dark web.
 At the moment, you do not have access to the API that allows you to buy the TOR router and purchase programs.
 The latter two tasks must be done manually.
-1. _Gain root access._ If you have the minimum Hack stat and have opened all ports on the server, nuke the server to gain root access to it.
+1. _Gain root access._ If you have the minimum Hack stat and have opened all required ports on the server, nuke the server to gain root access to it.
 1. _Ignore special servers._ Various servers in the game world are special.
 For example, you might want to ignore purchased servers because these are servers you have bought and already have root access.
 See below for detail on